CNBC Awards

 The Purpose of Compensation

 The purpose of compensation is fairness.
-The company will give salary to the employees every month according to the agreement and the workload they have done.
+The company will give salaries to the employees every month according to the agreement and the workload they have done.
 Employees who have a heavy workload will usually get a higher salary or wages, and vice versa.

 In addition, compensation is also given as a form of employee appreciation for outstanding collaborators.
 This is done to preserve good performance employees.
 For employees who have worked hard for the company, always doing their best, it is certainly the pride of the company.
 The company will retain exemplary employees like this because it will greatly help the company to achieve its goals.
 Not only that but remuneration is also a boost to motivate employees’ performance and quality.
-Other employees will be provoked and become enthusiastic in their work because they know that their hard work in the company is highly appreciated.
+Other employees will be provoked and become enthusiastic about their work because they know that their hard work in the company is highly appreciated.

 Sometimes the company also gives remuneration to employees who comply with company regulations and do not commit violations.
-For example, for employees who always come on time to the office, employees who always do their work before the deadline, employees who behave well, and so on.
+For example, employees who always come on time to the office, employees who always do their work before the deadline, employees who behave well, and so on.
 This compensation is also a form of appreciation of the company to its employees.

 Related article: 5 Ways to Optimize Your Payroll Management